 - Nippers being “spring-loaded” so that you can just grab and snip rather than a lever-action is key and the point of this post.

 - A swivel ring, which covers the pin, for an easy way to attach a lanyard to your vest or waders for easy access.

+“Which Are Best for Fly fishing, Nippers or Clippers?”
 A simple truth, nippers will dull over time and will need to be replaced.
-If you fish a lot and I do, changing flies and mending leader puts a pair of nippers through their paces.
-Typically for me, nippers generally last because I purchase quality nippers.
+If you fish a lot, changing flies and mending leader puts a pair of nippers through their paces.
+Typically, nippers last because I purchase quality nippers.
 Do I spend hundreds of dollars on nippers?
 Quite frankly, no. I look for the middle ground of what I need and what I need them to do.

-Like all tools, the right tool saves time and gets the job do right.
+Like all tools, the right tool saves time and gets the job done right.
 All of my equipment and nippers are no different, are there to aid me in my pursuit of catching trout.
 I want to spend my time casting to a riser or mending a line to get the perfect drift.
-I surely don’t want to spend precious time fumbling around with a tool that “sort of” does the job or cause additional problems.
-Also, I don’t like to carry much stuff, so it is important to me that each thing I carry does several things to help minimize the number of items I carry.
+I don’t want to spend precious time fumbling around with a tool that “sort of” does the job.
+Also, I don’t like to carry much stuff, so it is important that each thing I carry does several things to help minimize the number of items I carry.

 It’s a personal choice of course when it comes to choosing nippers for fly fishing.
 There is no right or wrong as to which nippers you decide to buy, it’s really about how they suit your needs.
 Not everybody has the means to equip themselves with the “best and finest” so you need to pick your spending accordingly.
 When it comes to nippers for fly fishing, they are an essential tool to have on the water.
 For me, they are a must-have.
 But that said, how much you spend well, the choice many times revolves around this little saying, “spend a little many times, or spend a lot a few times”.